RobTranquillo/somafm-pls-to-m3u/README.md

 feature activation:
 - generateSonataConfig = True

-extend your existing strams list
+extend your existing streams list
 - sonataConfigIterator = 13   #number of the next station in your config file (starts with zero)